 COMPUTER SCIENCE (CS)

 104 Introduction to Computers (3) Introduction to the microcomputer as a word processing, spreadsheet, database, and communications tool.
 Intended for those in other disciplines.
 Hardware and software trends, opportunities, and responsibilities in computing are discussed.
 Lecture and laboratory.
 Core Transfer Library: Physical Sciences (IPS 1740) Not open to students who have credit in ISOM 125.
-Open only to BGS students, speech pathology majors, and students in associate degree programs for either radiation therapy or respiratory therapy.
+Open only to BGS students, speech pathology and respiratory therapy majors, and students in the associate degree program for radiation therapy.

 116 Visual Programming (3) Introduction to programming for non-computer science majors.
 Programming in a Microsoft Windows environment with emphasis on the creation of graphical user interfaces.
 Students should have sufficient facility with high-school mathematics to use algebraic notation for formulas.
 Prerequisite: 2 years of high school algebra or a college math course.